MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 ### Microsoft Dynamics 365 Commerce Preview support
 If you experience issues while performing the provisioning steps, please visit the Microsoft Dynamics 365 Commerce Preview Yammer group for assistance. https://aka.ms/Dynamics365CommercePreviewYammer

-If you are having issues accessing the Yammer group, you can also reach us with email at mailto:Dynamics365Commerce@microsoft.com.
-This email address is not actively monitored so expect delay in response.
+If you are having issues accessing the Yammer group, you can also reach us via email at mailto:Dynamics365Commerce@microsoft.com.
+This email address is not actively monitored so expect a delay in response.
 ***
 ## Prerequisites for optional features
 If you want to evaluate transactional email features, the following prerequisites must be met:
-* You have email server available for your use (SMTP server) which can be used from the Azure subscription where you provision the preview environment to
+* You have an email server available for your use (SMTP server) which can be used from the Azure subscription where you provision the preview environment
-* Have the server FQDN/IP, SMTP port number and authentication details available
+* You have the server FQDN/IP, SMTP port number and authentication details available

 If you want to evaluate Digital Asset Management features, specifically ingest new omni-channel images, the following prerequisites must be met:
 * You need to have your **CMS tenant name** available - instructions on how to find it can be found below with the step details
 ### Configure image backend (optional)
 ##### Finding your CMS tenant identifier
-Note: This step *cannot* be done before "**Site Setup**"
+Note: Before you can complete this step, you must complete "**Site Setup**"
 1. Log in to the site management tool using the URL you noted earlier
 1. Open "**Fabrikam**"-site
 1. Choose "**Assets**" from the menu on the left